prometheus/proposals/proposals/0085-info-labels-endpoint.md

 ### 2. Reuse `/api/v1/search/label_names` and `/api/v1/search/label_values`

-These endpoints have the right split but cannot derive the info-series scope from an arbitrary PromQL expression.
-Adding `expr` and info-specific identifying-label behavior to the general endpoints would mix function-specific semantics into otherwise general label search.
+The general endpoints have the right name/value split, but their existing contract does not derive info-series scope from an arbitrary PromQL expression.
+A mode such as `scope=info` would need a different scoping contract (`data_match[]` and optional `expr` in place of `match[]`) and expression-dependent time semantics.
+Dedicated endpoints within the same `/api/v1/search/` namespace keep those contracts explicit while sharing implementation and optional result-enrichment patterns.

 ### 3. Pure client-side composition